in the UK for student satisfaction

 This module uses children’s stories and the media to explore current and past constructs of childhood.
 Specific examples of these media are used to consider the wider social, cultural and educational issues that surround their production and consumption.

-This module aims to explore aspects of criminal law and offending in relation to childhood.
 Case Studies will be used to illustrate how criminal law and childhood is given particular significance, including use of media coverage.

 Graduate Practitioner Placement